 Who is live-in care suitable for?

 The beauty of this care solution is that it is suitable for anyone who needs full-time care but wants to stay in their own home.
-One of Elder’s trained carers moves into your loved one’s house and is there with them 24-hours a day so that they have the support to live life just as they choose.
+One of Elder’s trained carers moves into your loved one’s house and is there for them 24-hours a day so that they have the support to live life just as they choose.

 In addition to providing support and assistance at home, Elder’s carer will also offer companionship to the older person, improving their quality of life.
 Whether care is needed for just a few weeks or indefinitely, Elder can help your loved one to carry on living in their own home, surrounded by family members, friends and neighbours as they always have been.
 This type of care also means that your relative does not have to give up other things that are important to them such as their garden, a pet or their treasured possessions.